Popular Shop Recipes

 200-250g Prom Country Cheese Wattlebank Mist

-Trim the mould off the top (too much of the rind can be over powering).
+Trim the mold off the top (too much of the rind can be over powering).
 Place brie on top of spinach, sprinkle with more grated Kongwak pour egg mix in to half way up the shell.
 To make the tart a little extra special top with some pine nuts.

 Bake in a fan forced oven at 180 degrees until firm pastry light tan in colour and egg mix shows firmness.
 Cook for approximately 25 minutes.